Grand Canyon visit inspired Kobe Bryant’s pilot to fly

 Zobayan’s journey from pupil to pilot to the stars ended Sunday when the Sikorsky aircraft he was flying crashed into a hillside outside Los Angeles, killing him Bryant and the other seven aboard.
 The National Transportation Safety Board is investigating the accident, including any role heavy fog played.

+The helicopter’s owner, Island Express Helicopters, announced Thursday that it is suspending flights indefinitely.

+“The shock of the accident affected all staff, and management decided that service would be suspended until such time as it was deemed appropriate for staff and customers,” the company said in a statement.

-The 50-year-old Zobayan was the chief pilot for charter service Island Express and had more than 8,200 hours of flight time.
-He was additionally certified to fly solely usinginstruments – a more difficult rating to attain that allows pilots to fly at night and through clouds.
+The 50-year-old Zobayan was the chief pilot for the charter service and had more than 8,200 hours of flight time.
+He was additionally certified to fly solely using instruments — a more difficult rating to attain that allows pilots to fly at night and through clouds.

 But on the day of the disaster, he was flying under special visual flight rules that require pilots to see where they are going.